 Attention: Never hot-swap a hard disk drive when its green activity LED is flashing.
-Hot-swap a drive only when its amber status LED is lit (not flashing) or when the drive is inactive (the activity LED is off).
+Hot-swap a drive only when its amber status LED is lit (not flashing), ServeRAID Manager or the command-line interface shows the drive is offline, or when the drive is inactive (the activity LED is off).